 Cut (To-Point Cut) Cuts everything from the beginning of the movie up to the current location.
 Cut (Point-To-Point Cut) Cuts everything between two points.
-Cut (From-Point Cut) Cuts everything from the current location to the end of the movie.
+Cuts everything from the current location to the end of the movie.

-Use [▲] and [▼] to select the editing method you want to use and then press [SET].
+- Use [▲] and [▼] to select the editing method you want to use and then press [SET]. - 2.
+Use the following operations to select the frame (point) from which or to which you want to cut the movie (the cut point).